Apiquet/Segmentation/README.md

 ## Usage

-The notebook UNET/FCN4/8_training.ipynb allows to train a UNET / VGG-16 + FCN-4 / VGG-16 + FCN8 models.
+The notebook UNET/FCN4/8_training.ipynb shows how to train a UNET / VGG-16 + FCN-4 / VGG-16 + FCN8 models.
 The notebook infer_on_videos.ipynb shows how to infer the segmentation model VGG-16 + FCN-4 on a single image or on a video.